My Art Story

 Urban Landscapes

 2011 - 2013 my interest lay in Documenting the construction of the Shard before it became the iconic landmark it is now.
-London’s growth through the 2010s, building site cranes, nighttime vistas of the river and the ever evolving skyline were elements that I explored.
+London’s growth through the 2010s, building sites, cranes, nighttime vistas of the river and the ever evolving skyline were elements that I explored.

 Natural Landscape